-During this time of limited travel options due to the COVID-19 pandemic, rest assured that you don’t need to leave your immediate area in order to experience nature.
+During this time of limited travel options due to the COVID-19 pandemic, rest assured that you don’t need to leave your immediate area to experience nature.
 Even if all you have is a small balcony or windows, look for signs of nature from where you are.

 Close your eyes and listen to birdsong.
 Look for green leaves on trees, search for clouds in the sky, and notice other subtle signs of nature.
 You might want to sketch what you see or journal about it.